ksheersagaragrawal/Academic_Request_System/README.md

 # Academic Request System v1.0
-A open source database system
+An open source database system

 ## Overview
 The Academic Request System is a web-based application designed for college academic offices.
 It streamlines the process of handling and managing various academic requests, such as transcript requests, grade reports, and more.